 An in-browser virtual reality application that uses the features of the Shanahan building as markers.
 It then layers a game of snake on top of the detected wall.
 You can read about it here, here, and here.

 A letter-swapping iOS game I created in 2013.
 Swap adjacent letters to form words and score points.
 Set up longer words to create special tiles, but watch out: unless you form a word, you can only swap each letter once!
-It is free for download from the App Store.
-Click for more information.

 A web tutorial I wrote for elementary school students that teaches elementary HTML and CSS using an interactive editor.
 The editor uses Mozilla’s Slowparse to analyze what the user is typing and interactively work with them to create a webpage step-by-step without restricting creative freedom.
 It allows users to choose what content they create, and does not remove that content as it goes.
 I encourage you to try it out.